MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-quickstart-using-the-prism-library-5.0-for-wpf.md

     }
 ```

+> [!NOTE]
-**Note:** The view model class typically derives from the **BindableBase** class.
+> The view model class typically derives from the **BindableBase** class.
 In some cases, the model can derive from **BindableBase**, when the property that needs to update the view when its value is changed is stored in the model.

 To support **INotifyPropertyChanged**, your class needs to derive from the **BindableBase** class, and the property setter needs to call the **SetProperty** method of the **BindableBase** class.